tonyxyz/acme-app-demo/README.md

 Notice we create an execution role for the two lambdas that gives them basic lambda execution permissions and the right to call 'PutItem' and 'Query' on our own Table object ... and nothing else.
 If you wanted to be super tight with your security model you could even break this in two so only the read lambda is allowed to Query and only the write lambda is allowed to PutItem.

-[Lambda Function CDK docs](https://docs.aws.amazon.com/cdk/api/v1/python/aws_cdk.aws_lambda/Function.html) [Lambda Function CFN docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html)
+[Lambda Function CDK docs](https://docs.aws.amazon.com/cdk/api/v1/python/aws_cdk.aws_lambda/Function.html)

+[Lambda Function CFN docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html)

 ## And Finally

+You may notice there is no functionality in the test client for a user to create their own account.
+In tunasoniq.io we only create user accounts in the backend in response to receiving a subscription.
+You should find it easy enough to add end user onboarding if required.

 There are bound to be things I have missed or could do better in the stack.
 Feel free to get in touch with suggestions and/or hot-takes.

-You can find me swearing about politics on Twitter as @NoIAmTonyGreen.
+You can find me, mostly swearing about politics, on Twitter as @NoIAmTonyGreen.
 You can also find me on [LinkedIn](https://www.linkedin.com/in/tony-green-8639616/).
 Or you could even send a pull request.